agsh/boobst/Readme.md

 ### Get

 Get local or global variable.
-Notice that data type allways has a Buffer type (for binary data) and you should manually convert it to string or other type if you want.
+Notice that data type always has a Buffer type (for binary data) and you should manually convert it to string or other type if you want.

 ``` Javascript
 bs.get('^var', ['a', 1], function(err, data) {